4 Exploratory Data Analysis

 ggplot(data = churn) +

-geom_point(aes(x = revolving_balance/credit_limit,
+geom_point(aes(x = revolving_balance / credit_limit,

 y = utilization_ratio), size = 0.1) +

 Transaction activity has two complementary dimensions: how much customers spend and how frequently they use their card.
-The features transaction_amount_12 and transaction_count_12 capture these behaviors over a twelve-month period.
-Examining them jointly provides insight into usage patterns that remain hidden in univariate analyses.
-A scatter plot augmented with marginal histograms is particularly useful here, as it simultaneously reveals the joint structure of the data and the marginal distributions of each feature.
+The features transaction_amount_12 and transaction_count_12 summarize these dimensions over a twelve-month period.
+Examining them jointly helps reveal usage patterns that are not visible from either feature alone.
+A scatter plot with marginal histograms is useful here because it shows both the joint relationship between the two features and the marginal distribution of each feature.

 The code below first constructs a base scatter plot using ggplot2 and then applies ggMarginal() from the ggExtra package to add histograms along the horizontal and vertical axes: